lorensen/VTKExamples/src/VTKBook/11Chapter11.md

 Similar to a native code implementation (such as a VTK implementation) Java3D provides access to hardware accelerated 3D graphics.
 Java3D provides both scene graph rendering similar to VRML, and high-level immediate mode rendering.
 The immediate mode rendering support is not as complete as libraries like OpenGL or DirectX, but it does provide a good subset of its functionality.
 Java3D does share some of the limitations of native code implementations in that the client must have a version of Java3D for their operating system installed for it to work.
 There are also some limitations in how both Java3D and native interfaces interact with lightweight GUI components such as swing.

-To better understand the Java3D API, we’ll walk through an example applet distributed with the original 1.0 specification.
+To better understand the Java3D API, we'll walk through an example applet distributed with the original 1.0 specification.
 In this example, a colored cube is rendered as it rotates at a fixed rate.

-First, let’s consider the definition of the cube.
+First, let's consider the definition of the cube.
 Some of the details have been left out for brevity.
-The complete description of the cube is stored in a Java class we’ll call ColorCube.
+The complete description of the cube is stored in a Java class we'll call ColorCube.
 It contains two class variables (verts and colors) that store the vertex positions and RGB colors.
 It has an instance of the Shape3D class that will be used by Java3D and a method, getShape(), to access it.

 Finally, ColorCube has a constructor that creates a QuadArray, inserts the verts and colors into it, and assigns it to the Shape3D instance variable.